ipld/ipld/selectors/selectors.md

 ## it can easily cause very large traversals (especially if used in combination
 ## with selectors like ExploreAll inside the sequence).
 ##
-## If no maxDepth is specified, recursion will continue as long as
+## If no maxDepth is specified, it is up to the implementation library using
-## the selection continues to traverse ExploreRecursiveEdge - be very careful
+## selectors to identify an appropriate max depth as neccesary so that recursion
-## with this
+## is not infinite

 type ExploreRecursive struct {
 	sequence Selector (rename ":>")